Veronika0999/FirstPersonalWebsite/README.md

 ```

 ## Structure of the project
+- **assets:** This directory contains icons and images used on the website.
-- <code>index.html</code> - the main HTML file containing the structure of the website.
+- **src:** Source files of the project.
+  -  scripts: JavaScript files.
-- <code>style.css</code> - CSS file for styling the website
+  -  styles: CSS files for styling the website.
-- <code>script.js</code> - JavaScript file containing code for smooth scrolling on the page
-- img - directory containing images for this website
+  -  html: HTML files defining the structure of web pages.

 ## Author
 Me, Veronika.